 Before estimating the assigned value results associated with obvious mistakes have to be examined to decide whether they should be removed from the population.
 Such gross errors may include incorrect recording (e.g. due to transcription errors by the participant, decimal point faults or transposed digits, incorrect unit), calculation errors (e.g. missing factors), analysis of a wrong sample/extract (e.g. a spiked blank), use of wrong concentrations of standard solutions, incorrect data processing (e.g. integration of wrong peak), major deviations from the analytical procedure, inappropriate storage or transport conditions (in case of susceptible compounds), and the use of inappropriate procedures that demonstrably lead to significantly biased results (e.g. due to degradation or incomplete extraction).
 Where the Organisers (e.g. after the publication of the preliminary report) receive information of such gross errors, having a significant impact on a generated result, the affected results will be examined on a case-by-case basis to decide whether, or not, they should be excluded from the population used for robust statistics.
-Even results that cannot be specifically identified as outliers might be excluded.
+Results may also be omitted e.g. if an inappropriate method has been used even if they are not outliers.
 All decisions to omit/exclude results will be discussed with the EUPT-SC and the reasoning for the omission of each result clearly stated in the final EUPT-Report.
-However, z-scores will be calculated for all results irrespective of the fact that they were omitted from the calculation of the assigned value.
+However, z scores will be calculated for all results irrespective of the fact that they were omitted from the calculation of the assigned value.